Prescriptions

 Medication Reviews

-Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
+Patients on repeat medication will be asked to see a doctor, nurse or member of our pharmacy team at least once a year to review these regular medications and notification should appear on your repeat slip.

 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.